amsynist/gmail_counter_deleter/README.md

 ## About  The Script
-A script to access Email using IMAP server by imaplib library in Python 3.7+
+A script to access Email using IMAP server by imaplib library in Python 3.7+ to delete,count emails in a folder of Gmail or any other Email supported

 ### Written in